Unable to read a CD-R or recordable disc

 Being unable to read recordable discs can be a difficult issue to resolve because of all the different possible causes of this problem.
 Below is a listing of several steps and recommendations that can be taken to help resolve this issue.

 Verify you have the latest drivers installed for the CD-R or recordable drive.
-There are numerous driver related issues that may cause a CD-R drive or other recordable to stop reading a CD-R disc.
-If you are running Microsoft Windows verify your drive is properly detected and listed in Device Manager with no conflicts or errors.
+There are numerous driver-related issues that may cause a CD-R drive or recordable drive to stop reading a CD-R disc.
+If you are running Microsoft Windows, verify your drive is detected and listed in Device Manager with no conflicts or errors.

 Disc is a recordable disc that the drive or player does not support

-- DVD recordable discs - If you have a DVD recordable disc and are unable to get it to read verify that the DVD drive is not a Gen 1 DVD drive and that it supports reading the DVD recordable media you are using.
-Additionally a standard CD-ROM, CD-R, CD-RW, etc drive is not able to read DVD discs.
+- DVD recordable discs - If you have a recordable DVD that cannot be read, make sure it is not a first-generation DVD drive and that it supports recordable DVD media.
+Additionally, a standard CD-ROM, CD-R, and CD-RW drive cannot read DVD discs.